Margaret Tallichet

 Margaret "Talli" Tallichet (March 13, 1914 – May 3, 1991) was an American actress and longtime wife of movie director William Wyler.
 Her best-known leading role was with Peter Lorre in the film noir Stranger on the Third Floor (1940).

 Background

-She was the great-granddaughter of Albert Tallichet, an antebellum emigre from Switzerland who settled in the town of Demopolis, Alabama, where he ran a grocery store.
+She was the great-granddaughter of Albert Tallichet, an antebellum émigré from Switzerland who settled in the town of Demopolis, Alabama, where he ran a grocery store.
 Her parents, David Compton Tallichet and Margaret Tallichet, moved from Alabama to Dallas, Texas before her birth.
 Margaret graduated from Southern Methodist University.
 She was an active member of Alpha Omicron Pi sorority.
-Tallichet adhered to Methodism and was a registered Republican.

 Movie career

 Tallichet came to California from her native Texas in 1936 seeking a career in the movie business.
 According to her obituary in the Los Angeles Times, she was working in the publicity department at Paramount Pictures when she was befriended by actress Carole Lombard.
 She was introduced to producer David O. Selznick, who gave her a screen test for the role of Scarlett O'Hara in Gone with the Wind.
 She initially was cast for the role of Scarlett's sister Careen O'Hara, but the role was given to Ann Rutherford.
 Selznick also cast her in a minor uncredited role in A Star is Born (1937).

 At the outset of her acting career, she also appeared in A Desperate Adventure (1938) and Girls' School (1938).